satoru-takeuchi/rook-helper/README.md

-A simple scripts and manifests to create a simple Rook/Ceph cluster

-It provides the following features.

-- Run the integration test of Rook/Ceph
+A helper script to run the integration test of Rook and launch arbitrary Rook cluster.
-- Destroy the above-mentioned cluster.

-The target version is Rook upstream/master: 14d4ed447ece23ec901bf39af2051601f82616f2

 # Usage